kane_magus: (Default)

 I would have embedded/linked to a Youtube playlist of the music, as I do for most other posts like this, since the music is good, but as far as I could see, no such playlist exists, and the one video I found that contains some of the battle themes in it also has visual spoilers in it, so I won't be linking to that one.
 That said, here is the entire soundtrack on khinsider.com, though it's all jumbled and in no real order, other than literally alphabetical based on file name.
 (This, for example, is the main title theme of the game, but it's track 55 on the KHInsider list.)

 Just to mention it, again, this is another one of those "how and why does this game not cost any money to play?" games.
 Oh, and with this post, I've made a new tag.
-I might have missed one or two such posts, but I don't think I did, because I used the month's worth of paid account for Dreamwidth I bought a few weeks ago for the "search my own journal" ability and used that, so hopefully not.
+I might have missed one or two such posts, but I don't think I did, because I still had a month's worth of paid account for Dreamwidth I bought a few weeks ago for the "search my own journal" ability and used that, so hopefully not.

 I also just found out right before starting this post that the creator of this game has another free RPGMaker game on Steam, which I have not (yet) played.